I'm a dental hygienist, pyrography artist, avid gardener, writer, vegetarian, world traveler, and many other things!

-- Those who did not pay had both of their hands chopped off.
+- Those who did not pay had their nose & both of their hands chopped off.

-Gold is a treasure, and he who possesses it does all he wishes to in this world, and succeeds in helping souls into paradise.— Christopher Columbus
+Gold is a treasure, and he who possesses it does all he wishes to in this world, and succeeds in helping souls into paradise.

 Due to the tribute system, the Arawaks were forced to work in the mines instead of growing food in their fields, which led to generalized malnutrition.
 According to a letter written by Pedro de Cordoba to King Ferdinand, "As a result of the sufferings and hard labor they endured, the Indians choose and have chosen suicide.
 The women, exhausted by labor, have shunned conception and childbirth...Many, when pregnant, have taken something to abort and have aborted.
 Others after delivery have killed their children with their own hands, so as not to leave them in such oppressive slavery."

-Thus, the crime of genocide began with our very own Christopher Columbus.
+Thus, the crime of genocide was perpetrated by Christopher Columbus- not exactly what I learned in public school.
 He completely exterminated an entire race of 8,000,000 people –and that's only counting one of the cultures he decimated.
 "Haiti under the Spanish is one of the primary instances of genocide in all human history." – Dr. James W. Loewen

-After having dispatched a meal, I went ashore and found no habitation save a single house, and that without an occupant; we had no doubt that the people had fled in terror at our approach, as the house was completely furnished.— Christopher Columbus
+After having dispatched a meal, I went ashore and found no habitation save a single house, and that without an occupant; we had no doubt that the people had fled in terror at our approach, as the house was completely furnished.

 Transatlantic Slave Trade